pnp/blog/content/post/cli-for-microsoft-365-v4-3.md

 ## New commands

-We\'ve introduced several commands in this release providing new capabilities across Microsoft 365.
+We've introduced several commands in this release providing new capabilities across Microsoft 365.

 ### Retrieve Azure AD app registration